garrett-sutton/garrett-sutton.github.io/_drafts/gwen-in-france.md

 a great trip and I think that is truly a testament to Gwen.
 Her flexibility allowed us to experience everything we had hoped for.

-TODO: may be cool to mention in here a few of the particularly cool things tht Gwen did get to do. i.e. chairlift.